-Never allow the car to move unless the lock is deactivated.
+Never allow the car to move unless ignition lock is activated.

-Headlight, Side and Tail Light Switch This is a two position switch.
+Headlight, Side and Tail Light Switch.
+This is a two position switch.
 First position side and tail lights together with number plate light and instrument light.
 Second position as above plus headlights.